 Action Step: Create a weekly study calendar and stick with it.

 A student had tried several times to pass their exam but been unsuccessful.
 Maybe they should give up?
 Never!
 My advice, write on your mirror, on your fridge, put it on your wallpaper: I passed the Unit 3 exam with Distinction.
 WSET students have to adopt this type of positive thinking, visualizing their success regularly, in order to keep up the motivation necessary for all the studying.
 Yes, it’s a little unorthodox, but it works.

 Action Step: Write positive statements about your success, everywhere!

 If you want some extra help preparing for your exam, be sure to check out the Unit 3 Prep Course.
-It’s a system designed to guide students through their students with the goal of passing their exam successfully.
+It’s a system to guide you through your studies in an organized and strategic way, with the ultimate goal of passing your exam successfully.